cj1128/sicp-review/README.md

 > A critical aspect of a programming language is the means it provides for using names to refer to computational objects.

 Some expressions do not follow general evaluation rule.
-They are special, like `(define x 1)`.
+They are special so they are called `special forms`, like `(define x 1)`.

 > Such exceptions to the general evaluation rule are called special forms. ...
 Each special form has its own evalu- ation rule.
 The various kinds of expressions (each with its associated evaluation rule) constitute the syntax of the programming language.